Depreciation, amortisation, and depletion

 For tax periods starting in 2013 and 2014, the tax deduction of recorded depreciation of tangible fixed assets and investment property was limited to 70% of the maximum depreciation permitted by the regulations implemented under Spanish CIT law.
 This limitation did not apply to small or medium-sized companies.
 Recorded depreciation that was not deducted as a result of this limitation could be carried forward and is deductible either on a straight-line basis over ten years or, alternatively, over the asset’s useful life, from the first tax period starting in 2015.
 For tax periods starting in or after 2015, a tax credit may be applied on gross tax payable.
 The tax credit is 5% of the amounts included in the tax base resulting from depreciation charges not deducted in tax periods starting in 2013 and 2014.
 This tax credit compensates the reduction of CIT rates and ensures that the 70% tax depreciation limit only has a financial effect.

-Mining assets and assets used for research and development (R&D), amongst others, but not including buildings, can be freely depreciated/amortised for tax purposes.
+Mining assets and assets used for R&D, amongst others, but not including buildings, can be freely depreciated/amortised for tax purposes.

 Unrestricted depreciation of investments in new tangible fixed assets and investment property was regulated for investments made by taxpayers in tax periods starting in 2011, 2012, 2013, 2014, and 2015.
 This tax relief was also available for tax periods starting in 2009 and 2010, but it could only be availed of if the requirement that the taxpayer’s staff levels were maintained or increased was met.